The Villages of High Leicestershire Day Walk

 If this is your first ODL event, you should check out the information designed specifically for you on the My First Event page on the ODL website.

 Feel free to contact Skip with any questions you may have.

 What to bring

-It's late winter, and as ever, the weather will be unpredictable.
+It will be late winter, and, as ever, the weather will be unpredictable.
 Please ensure you have adequate layers to keep warm and waterproofs to keep you dry.
 Some of the paths are across open fields, which can be quite wet and muddy underfoot, so you'll need decent boots and preferably gaiters too.

 Food & drink

 We will be stopping half way along in the village of Somerby at The Stilton Cheese Inn to warm up and have some pub grub.
 For more information on the pub and its food go to www.stiltoncheeseinn.co.uk.